Skip to content

 Preview panel — States flavor showing per-condition rows × interaction columnsPreview panel — States flavor showing per-condition rows × interaction columns

-The toolbar is split 50/50 with a transparent divider in the middle:
+The toolbar is split into two halves with a transparent 1-px divider in the middle:

-• Left half — Mode selector -- dropdown showing the active mode swatch + name.
+• Mode selector -- dropdown showing the active mode swatch + name.
 Hovering an option live-previews that mode (swatches, seed background, and computed tones) without committing; arrow-key navigation drives the same preview.
-The select uses the same 35/65 grid (label/control) as the filter block below.
+The Mode select is a single full-width flex control with no label column; the 35fr/65fr grid is only used by the filter bar and footer.

-• Right half — Base / States toggle -- controls state expansion.
-Same segmented-control style:
+• Base / States toggle -- controls state expansion:

 • Paste to canvas -- a floating button in the preview area.
 Captures the preview DOM as SVG (background rects + text nodes via TreeWalker, with Range.getClientRects() for precise text positioning) and sends it to the Figma plugin sandbox which renders it via figma.createNodeFromSvg().
 Zoom is temporarily reset to 100% for accurate measurements.
 If a Vision/CVD filter is active, colors are baked into the SVG via simulateSvg() (Figma's createNodeFromSvg doesn't support feColorMatrix).
 Clamp arrows are rendered with a computed contrast color (luminance-based) instead of mix-blend-mode.
 Works with both narrow and wide layouts.
 Text nodes are stripped from the SVG before paste and recreated by the plugin as real TEXT nodes — font-family is honoured (Inter for symbols ✲ → ↑ ↓ ← and labels, JetBrains Mono for monospace chips), text-anchor="middle" keeps glyphs metric-agnostic, and lineHeight is pinned to fontSize so the recreated text sits at the same optical centre as the in-panel rendering.

-Zoom controls and the filters-collapse button live in the Global Header above the editor and preview panels, not in the preview toolbar.
+Zoom controls live in the first row of the preview's display-filter column (left column of the Filter Bar below, labelled Zoom): a button, a Select with presets, and a + button.
 Zoom range is 25%–300% with a Fit option (toggle ⌥⇧0) that auto-scales content to the visible area on every resize.
+The / + buttons step ±5% (⌥ + − / ⌥ + +).
 Cursor-anchored zoom-by-wheel works with / / modifiers — the point under the cursor stays put as you scroll.
+The whole filter bar can be hidden via Settings → Editor Display → Preview filters (previewFiltersVisible).

 Preview verbosity

-A three-level setting (Settings → Display → Preview verbosity) controls how much textual scaffolding wraps the swatches:
+A three-level setting (Settings → Editor Display → Preview verbosity, a Terse / Balanced / Verbose segmented control) controls how much textual scaffolding wraps the swatches:

 • Verbose -- historical look. c-N N.NN and coF X chF Y labels above and below every swatch; 96-px wide swatch pills.